mailtrap/mailtrap-php/README.md

     ->addCc('staging@example.com')
     ->bcc('mailtrapdev@example.com')
     ->subject('Best practices of building HTML emails')
     ->text('Hey!
 Learn the best practices of building HTML emails and play with ready-to-go templates.
-Mailtrap's Guide on How to Build HTML Email is live on our blog')
+Mailtrap\'s Guide on How to Build HTML Email is live on our blog')
     ->html(
         '<html>
         <body>
         <p><br>Hey</br>
         Learn the best practices of building HTML emails and play with ready-to-go templates.</p>
-        <p><a href="https://mailtrap.io/blog/build-html-email/">Mailtrap's Guide on How to Build HTML Email</a> is live on our blog</p>
+        <p><a href="https://mailtrap.io/blog/build-html-email/">Mailtrap\'s Guide on How to Build HTML Email</a> is live on our blog</p>
         <img src="cid:logo">
         </body>
     </html>'